CS684: Embedded System Course

 Video Instructions:

 • Keep the robot at the start loaction.
 Turn on the robot.
-Initially robot should follow the white line.
+Robot should properly navigate through the arena.

 Submission Instructions